optakt/flow-dps/cmd/flow-dps-client/README.md

 ## Description

-The Flow DPS Client provides access to a Flow DPS Server's index throught the command line.
+The Flow DPS Client provides access to a Flow DPS Server's index through the command line.
 It can be used to execute Cadence scripts at an arbitrary block height of a fork.
 It uses the Flow DPS Server's GRPC API as the backend to query the required data.